interpretable/install/README.md

 ### I cannot shutdown the machine :/

-Check the shutdown listenner status with
+> sudo systemctl restart interpretable.service

+If problem persists try to check the logs with

 > sudo systemctl status interpretable.service